“Good morning, all! Let’s pull out our text and hop right into our discussion!”

 “Hey!” she huffs.
 “I have dance practice in an hour!
 I need sustenance!”

 “Come on, O,” Miller stands up and brushes his hands on his pants.
 “I’ll swipe you into the dining hall.
 It seems like grumpy wants to be left alone.”
-She giggles and gathers her backpack before strutting across the grass with him.
+She gathers her backpack before strutting across the grass with him.

 “You said all of that?”
 Raven laughs, almost choking on her granola bar.